spryker/spryker-docs/docs/pbc/all/carrier-management/202311.0/base-shop/shipment-feature-overview.md

 For instructions on adding carrier companies in the Back Office, see [Add carrier companies](/docs/pbc/all/carrier-management/{{page.version}}/base-shop/manage-in-the-back-office/add-carrier-companies.html).

-## Delivery type
+## Shipment type

-A *delivery type* is a way in which a customer receives an order after placing it.
-Delivery type examples:
+A *shipment type* is a way in which a customer receives an order after placing it.
+Shipment type examples:
 * Home delivery: products are delivered to the customer's residence.
 * In-store pickup: customer places an order online and picks it up at a selected physical store.
 * Curbside pickup: customer places an order online and drives the the selected physical store.
 They park at a designated area, and the store's associate brings out the order directly to the car.